network-plane/dhcplane/README.md

 ### `reload`

-Reads PID from `--pid-file` and sends `SIGHUP`.
+Reads PID from `pid_file` in the config and sends `SIGHUP`.
 Before signaling, re-validates the config and refuses to reload if invalid.

 ### `manage add/remove`